+Judges are government officials with a special status.
+After being appointed, they cannot accept an appointment elsewhere.
 Judges can remain in office until the age of 70.
-Before that, they can be removed from office against their will only by the highest court in the Netherlands, the Supreme Court of the Netherlands (Hoge Raad der Nederlanden), at the instigation of the procurator general (procureur-general) of this court.
+Before that, they can be removed from office against their will only by the country's highest court, the Supreme Court of the Netherlands (Hoge Raad der Nederlanden), at the instigation of the prosecutor general (procureur-general) of this court.

 Role and duties

-Guided by the prevailing legislation, judges may hear cases at their own discretion.
+Guided by the prevailing legislation, judges may hear cases at their discretion.
 They also determine, to a large extent, the practical progress of proceedings (for instance, the length of certain parts of the proceedings).

-- If the dissatisfaction relates to the judgment, the party complaining usually has the option of lodging an appeal;
+- If the dissatisfaction relates to the judgment, the party complaining usually has the option of lodging an appeal.

 - Complaints about the behaviour of a judge may be filed with the board of the court where the judge in question holds office.
 Every court has a complaints procedure that sets out the rules on dealing with complaints.